-Marvel's Spider-Man 3: Everything You Need to Know
+Spider-Man: No Way Home - Everything You Need to Know

-12/18/2020 • 4 min read
+8/23/2021 • 4 min read

 When a Marvel Studios character becomes popular, we know they'll feature in several movies.
-Spider-Man was popular as a movie hero long before the Marvel Cinematic Universe came into being, but the current version of the friendly neighborhood superhero, played by Tom Holland, has been so heartily embraced by fans that a third solo movie for the web-head is the most natural thing in Marvel's landscape.
+Spider-Man was popular as a movie hero long before the Marvel Cinematic Universe came into being, but the current version of the friendly neighborhood superhero, played by Tom Holland, has been so heartily embraced by fans that a third solo movie for his version of the web-head is the most natural thing in Marvel's landscape.

-The Spider-Man 3 Release Date
+The Spider-Man: No Way Home Release Date

-SPIDER-MAN 3 is set to hit theaters on December 17, 2021.
+SPIDER-MAN: NO WAY HOME is set to hit theaters on December 17, 2021.

 It goes without saying at this point that Tom Holland returns as Peter Parker and Spider-Man.
 Benedict Cumberbatch is in the cast as well.
-And everyone in Spider-Man’s established orbit will be back as well: Zendaya (as Mary Jane), Jacob Matalon (as Ned Leeds), Marisa Tomei (as Aunt May).
+And everyone in Spider-Man’s established orbit will be back as well: Zendaya (as MJ), Jacob Matalon (as Ned Leeds), Marisa Tomei (as Aunt May).
 We have our fingers crossed for Michael Keaton’s Vulture to return, too.

 The big surprise is that Jamie Foxx is cast as the villain Electro.
 That's odd because Foxx played the character in the second movie starring the previous incarnation of Spidey, 2014's THE AMAZING SPIDER-MAN 2.
 Alfred Molina, who played Doctor Octopus in Sam Raimi's SPIDER-MAN 2, is also back.
 So that's wild!

-What Will Spider-Man 3 Be About?
+What Will Spider-Man: No Way Home Be About?

-Marvel has been pretty secretive about the plot of the new movie thus far, but things in Peter Parker’s world are definitely going to get strange.
+Things in Peter Parker’s world are definitely going to get strange.
 Literally.
 While Peter Parker previously enjoyed a supportive relationship with Tony Stark, the passing of Marvel's major heroic industrialist (in AVENGERS: ENDGAME, remember?) means things will be different this time.
 Nick Fury stepped into the mentor role in FAR FROM HOME, kind of, but he won't be around this time either.

-Some of that actually started at the end of SPIDER-MAN: FAR FROM HOME when (another spoiler!)
-J. Jonah Jameson interrupted the film’s ending credits to frame Spider-Man for the death of Mysterio and expose his real identity to the world.
+Some of that actually started at the end of SPIDER-MAN: FAR FROM HOME when J. Jonah Jameson interrupted the film’s ending credits to frame Spider-Man for the death of Mysterio and expose his real identity to the world.
 Jameson is played once again by J.K.
 Simmons, who played the role for Sam Raimi.
 With his real face made public, it makes sense that Spider-Man would go to some cosmic extremes to put that toothpaste back in the tube.
 Whether that’s a good idea or not remains to be seen.
 (Hint: it’s usually not.)

-The Filmmakers Behind Spider-Man 3
+The Filmmakers Behind Spider-Man: No Way Home

 Further cementing the film’s familiar charm, this sequel is written by Chris McKenna and Erik Sommers, who wrote FAR FROM HOME and co-wrote HOMECOMING.
 We love continuity!